Dominion files defamation lawsuit against MyPillow CEO over false claims voting machines were rigged against Trump

-The 115-page complaint, filed in federal court in the District, names both Lindell and his company as defendants.

-The complaint also alleges that Lindell, a “talented salesman,” used falsehoods about Dominion to promote MyPillow to fellow Trump supporters.
+The 115-page complaint, filed in federal court in the District, alleges that Lindell, a “talented salesman,” used falsehoods about Dominion to promote MyPillow to fellow Trump supporters.
+It names both Lindell and his company as defendants and outlines several instances in which Lindell used appearances on conservative media to hawk his products.

+On Jan.
+16, for example, Lindell claimed without evidence that Dominion machines were “built to cheat” in an interview on Right Side Broadcasting Network.
+According to the complaint, the host then urged “everyone watching right now to go to MyPillow.com” and offered a code for 66 percent off.
+“We have 110 products now,” Lindell said, repeating the promotional code for a discount.

+In another Lindell media appearance on Feb.
+4, the host of the Victory Channel show “FlashPoint” urged viewers to support Lindell by buying from MyPillow.
+“We’ve got to support patriots, folks,” said the host, Gene Bailey.
+“I don’t care if you don’t need a pillow.
+Go order one and give it to somebody else.
+But we’ve got to support each other because this is the life and death of America.”

-Dominion sent letters to Lindell in December and January, warning that he was putting himself in legal jeopardy by spreading lies about the company.
+Dominion sent multiple letters to Lindell, warning that he was putting himself in legal jeopardy by spreading lies about the company.

 “Despite having been specifically directed to the evidence and sources disproving the Big Lie, Lindell knowingly lied about Dominion to sell more pillows to people who continued tuning in to hear what they wanted to hear about the election,” the complaint says.

 Reached by phone Monday morning, Lindell said he was “very happy to hear” that Dominion has sued him.